 Sixty million American babies have now been killed by abortions since Roe v.
 Wade, which she enthusiastically protected for nearly three decades.
 Name one person who is responsible for more innocent deaths than her.
 And, no, she cannot escape this legacy, because there was nothing to compel her complicity.
 Her hands weren’t tied.
 If anything, she was tying the hands of the states and inferior courts whenever they attempted to at least reduce the carnage.

 And she would not ask to escape this legacy, either.
-This was the most important issue — not just to pro-lifers, but to her as well — and she made it her cause celebre.
+This was the most important issue during her life — not just to pro-lifers, but to her as well — and she made it her cause celebre.
 She has to own it because she asked to own it, and “it” is the greatest human rights violation of the last century, and she was clearly on the wrong side.
 Worse, she cannot be dismissed as being merely “wrong on the issue,” as though innocently mistaken, because to be “wrong” is either an intellectual or a moral failure.
-And not that either is especially flattering, but someone so universally acclaimed for her intelligence cannot be afforded the benefit of ignorance (as though there can be any doubt about what abortion is), especially when her actions were so deliberate.
+Not that either is especially flattering, but someone so universally acclaimed for her intelligence cannot be afforded the benefit of ignorance (as though there can be any doubt about what abortion is), especially when her actions were so deliberate.

 So if this was not an intellectual failing, it could only have been a moral one.
 To be clear, Ginsburg was not simply wrong on abortion as a constitutional principle, she was willfully wrong because she thought she was morally right.
 One cannot defend abortion as a constitutional right without defending it first as a moral one, because the Constitution does not offer it any legal support.
 It can therefore only exist as a constitutional right in the minds of those who support it as a natural right.